 Any interpretations or decisions regarding the limitations shall be at the sole judgment of the CCTPB.

 All advertising, marketing and sponsorship decisions of this Board are based on one or more of the following:

 - Number of participants from outside of Converse County

 - Estimated economic impact on the area as a whole

 - Opportunity to maintain and grow the event on an annual basis

 Grant applications may be presented to the CCTPB every month.

-Each Special Events and Advertising Grant Request must be submitted by either mail, email or in person to the CCTPB Administrative Contractor at least 14 days prior to the next CCTPB meeting date.
+Each Special Events and Advertising Grant Request must be submitted by either mail, email or in person to the CCTPB Administrative Contractor by the first of the month prior to the meeting at which the grant is to be considered.
 The Grants Review Committee will review the application and forward the results to the full board.
 The application will be considered by the full board at its next regular meeting.
 A representative for the application must be present to answer questions.